 Not only can we rely on the moon phases to guide us through our natural cycles – but each moon phase activates a different astrological sign.

-For example, this month we have a New Moon in Pisces and next month we will have a New Moon in Aries.
+For example, in December 2021 we have a New Moon in Sagittarius, and next month we will have a New Moon in Capricorn.
 While both of these moons have the qualities of a New Moon, they have different energies depending on the astrological sign that they’re sitting in.

 Here are some simple ways that you can work with the natural cycles of the moon in your business: